 This vacuum has a disappointing range.
 Its power cord is decently long, but its hose is considerably shorter than alternatives like the Hoover WindTunnel 2 Whole House Rewind, making it hard to clean out-of-reach areas when using it in its semi-handheld configuration.

-It's a decently portable vacuum.
-It's heavier than most cordless vacuums, even upright models like the Shark Vertex Pro Powered Lift-Away, but it's still lighter than pricier corded like the Miele Dynamic U1 PowerLine.
-There's a carrying handle that makes it easier to move between rooms.
+This is a fairly portable vacuum.
+It's heavier than most cordless vacuums, even upright models like the Shark Vertex Pro Powered Lift-Away.
+On the upside, there's a carrying handle that makes it easier to move between rooms.

 The vacuum has a couple of quality-of-life features.
-There are two levels of surface type adjustment: "I Hard Floor" and "II Carpet".
-You can also slightly adjust the suction power with a slider on the handle of the vacuum.
-Opening the slider decreases suction power, which makes it easier to maneuver on carpeted surfaces.
+There are two levels of surface type adjustment: "I Hard Floor" and "II Carpet", though these settings only change the speed of the brushroll and not its height.
+You can also slightly adjust the suction power with a slider on the vacuum handle.
+Opening the slider decreases suction power, making maneuvering on carpeted surfaces easier.

-This variant of the Shark Navigator vacuum comes with a couple of attachments.
+This ZU560C variant of the Shark Navigator vacuum comes with several attachments.
 There's a combination hard bristle brush/upholstery tool and a combination crevice tool/slide-on soft-bristle dusting brush, though be aware that it can be hard to fully remove the dusting brush from the crevice tool.
 There's also an extension wand to give you more reach.
+The ZU560 model only comes with an upholstery tool and crevice tool.
+Meanwhile, the ZU561 and UV725 models come with the same attachments as the ZU560C but with the addition of a wider upholstery nozzle (in the case of the ZU561) or a miniature motorized turbo brush (in the case of the UV725).

 This vacuum isn't too loud.
 It's quieter than most other uprights with more powerful motors, like the Dyson Ball Animal 3.
-Still, it's best if you vacuum in an enclosed room with the door partially or completely closed if you want to avoid disturbing anybody nearby.
+Still, it's best to vacuum in an enclosed room with the door partially or completely closed to avoid disturbing anybody nearby.

 This vacuum has alright maneuverability.
 Its rotating head makes it easier to navigate between obstacles, but the bulky shape of the floorhead and dirt compartment makes it hard to clean tight spaces or underneath furniture.
 Its floorhead can also get caught on rug tassels and very dense carpets, forcing you to turn it off to pull it free.
 Its somewhat heavy weight can be a nuisance when lifting it over obstructions like electrical cords.
 Thankfully, its crevice tool/soft bristle brush attachment is within easy reach, thanks to the onboard tool storage slot.

-The Shark Navigator Lift-Away Speed does an excellent job handling pet hair across a wide range of surface types when used with its upholstery tool.
+When used with its upholstery tool, the Shark Navigator Lift-Away Speed does an excellent job handling pet hair across a wide range of surface types.
 While there's no mini turbo brush for better surface agitation, the straight suction attachment is effective in collecting long and short strands of hair on fabric surfaces.

 This vacuum does a mediocre job of handling debris on crevices.
 It lacks the necessary suction force to draw debris out from cracks as it moves, so you'll have to park it in place to clear away debris.
 If you want better crevice-cleaning performance, you can use its crevice tool.